jonjamz/blaze-tabs/README.md

 Tabs are provided using a template helper.
-If you change the tabs in that helper in a way that triggers a reactive re-run, your tabs block will respond to the change and handle updating the currently active tab for you.
+If you change the tabs in that helper in a way that triggers a reactive re-run, your tabs block will respond to the change.
+If the last-active tab is no longer available, a new tab will be automatically selected.

 **Doesn't break normal Blaze functionality.**